tecnomod-um/oquare-kg/framework/subcharacteristics.md

 Licensing is defined as the granting of permission for a consumer to re-use a dataset under defined conditions [^1].

 ## Reliability
-### Availability
+### Accessibility
-Availability of a dataset is the extent to which data (or some portion of it) is present, obtainable and ready for use [^1].
+Accessibility is the degree to which a knowledge graph and its metadata can be reliably retrieved by humans and machines through open, standardized protocols, with clear access conditions and persistent availability of metadata [^4].

 ## Maintainability
 ### Reusability